osrf/gazebo_tutorials/performance_metrics/tutorial.md

 ### Run the world with lockstep

 With the `lockstep` flag activated the `sim_sensor_update_rate` must correspond with the real value defined in the world.
-In this case we expect a `sim_sensor_update_rate` equals to 500 in the high resolution camera and 30 in the low resolution.
-Then the `fps` value means that Gazebo is able to generate 337 frames in a *real second*.
+In this case we expect the `sim_sensor_update_rate` to be equal to 500 for the high resolution camera and 30 for the low resolution camera.
+Then the `fps` value means that Gazebo is able to generate on average 337 frames in a *real second*.

 The real time factor is likely less than 1.0.
 The exact number depends on your computing power.
 This shows that the sensor's update rate is strictly followed, and physics has slowed down in order to accommodate for the high update rate.